 To find out whether the concept is viable and works as envisioned, the prototype can be tested in various usability tests so that learnings and insights can immediately enrich the next iteration.

-Since the end of year 2016 I am hosting a podcast with some friends of mine.
-Designhungry is a podcast about future design challenges, emerging technologies and everyday problems of young designers (beware: it's german).
+From 2017 to 2018 I hosted a podcast with some friends of mine.
+Designhungry was a podcast about future design challenges, emerging technologies and everyday problems of young designers.
+Listen to the last episode we recorded (beware: it's german).